jmbealer/my-knowledge-base/javascript.md

-what is a programming paradigm? what is procedural programming? what is object oriented programming? what is functional programming?
+what is a programming paradigm? what is procedural programming? what is object oriented programming?
+    benefits of oop
+      encapsulation
+      inheritance
+      polymorphism
+    what is constructor function?
+  what is functional programming?
     what is first class function?
       first class citizen